nss-nightclass-projects/exercise-vault/HTML_CSS_product_cards.md

 #### Challenge 3: Sold out.
 1. For items that are no longer available, place [this image](https://raw.githubusercontent.com/morecallan/css102-e6/master/images/soldOut.png) over top of the product card. **Note this is complex positioning, it is going to challenge you.**.
 What I mean by "over the product card" is ![Sold Out](https://raw.githubusercontent.com/morecallan/css102-e6/master/images/CSS102-Mockup.png)

+#### Challenge 4: Display responsively on any size screen!
+1. Use CSS to conditionally apply styles depending on the width of the screen! (or the size of the browser window) You can do this using a fancy thing called [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
+You can find a good example of how to do that [here](https://css-tricks.com/designing-a-product-page-layout-with-flexbox/#article-header-id-4).